Rehearsal Dinner Venues in St. Augustine

 Schooner Freedom

-Not a restaurant — a 76-foot schooner sailing out of the City Docks next to the Bridge of Lions.
-The Freedom is certified for 41 passengers and runs private charters explicitly for "Weddings, Bachelorette Parties, Engagement Party, Pre-Wedding Sail" and other group bookings.
-The format is BYO catering — you bring the food (charcuterie boards, a local caterer drop-off, a small-bites menu) and they handle the sail.
+Not a restaurant — a schooner sailing out of the City Docks next to the Bridge of Lions.
+The Freedom is certified for 41 passengers and runs private charters for group bookings — their own charter list explicitly includes:

 It's an unconventional rehearsal dinner.
 It also might be the most memorable thing your wedding party does all weekend.
 Pair it with a sunset sail and you've given out-of-town guests a story they'll tell for years.
 Read more about Schooner Freedom as a wedding venue for a deeper look at how the boat works for couples.